128technology/docs/docs/onboard_ssr_to_conductor.md

 For details about WAN Assurance offerings;

-- See [Cloud Telemetry](config_wan_assurance.md)for information about conductor-managed deployments with access to Mist Telemetry data.
+- See [Cloud Telemetry](config_wan_assurance.md) for information about conductor-managed deployments with access to Mist Telemetry data.
 - See [Mist WAN Assurance](https://www.juniper.net/documentation/product/us/en/mist-wan-assurance/) for information about Mist-managed deployments.

 :::note